CircuitVerse/Blog/content/posts/Aryann-Dwivedi-2024-final-report.md

 ### Adding version specific links to the Launch button of circuit.

-To ensure users are redirected to the correct version of the simulator in which a circuit was created, I needed to implement changes to the links associated with the circuit's launch button.
+To ensure users are redirected to the correct version of the simulator in which a circuit was created, we needed to implement changes to the links associated with the circuit's launch button.
 These links are now dynamic, meaning they retrieve the `simulatorVersion` from the `circuit_data` and then generate the appropriate redirect URL.
 The resulting URL is structured as `'/simulatorvue?simver={simulatorVersion}'`, ensuring that users are directed to the specific version of the simulator that corresponds to the circuit they are trying to access.

 {{< video src="/videos/Aryann_Final_GSoC2024/link_launchsim.webm" controls="true" preload="auto" >}}

 ### Future Work

-- Currently writing tests for all the ruby on rails code is left
+- Writing tests for all the Ruby on Rails code.
-- UI/UX for changing the version.
+- Designing and implementing the UI/UX for version switching.
+- Creating a dialog box to appear when switching versions.
+- Enable embed mode for different version circuits.

 ###  Pull Requests